Jupiter Community Park Improvements

 Since that time and based on the growth and needs of our youth sports provider, Jupiter Tequesta Athletic Association (JTAA), sand volleyball courts have been added along with three additional multi-purpose fields.
 Minor maintenance projects have been completed throughout the years on an as-needed basis, but several of the park's original amenities remain after 26 years.

-The proposed timeline for the JCP improvements begins in 2019, and is scheduled to conclude in 2023, though as with any project of this type and magnitude, the schedule is subject to things like weather and funding availability.
-Only elements that have been funded are included in the timeline below.
-As funding sources are identified, additional components of the proposed Master Plan will be added to the timeline.
+The proposed timeline for the currently funded JCP improvements begins in 2019, and is tentatively scheduled to conclude in 2023.
+As with any project of this type and magnitude, the schedule is subject to things like weather and funding availability.
+Only elements that have been funded are included in the proposed timeline.
+As funding sources are identified, additional components of the proposed Master Plan will be added to the timeline, which may change the projected outlook.